footsim/OpsMgr/MPs/README.md

+# MPs
-# This folder contains Management Packs for OpsMgr
+This folder contains Management Packs for OpsMgr